Dobiasd/yo_dawg_ml_model_architecture/README.md

 ## Is this helpful?

-Probably not.
-It introduces additional complexity and computational cost but has not yet proven to give significantly superior results.
+Maybe, not sure yet if the additional complexity and computational cost is worth it.

 ## Implementation